imhuaweizhu/stock-yfinance/README.md

 4. What is Strategy?: An Illustrated Guide to Michael Porter (Porter's Five Forces) by Joan Magretta https://www.amazon.ca/What-Strategy-Illustrated-Michael-Porter/dp/1633698238/ref=sr_1_6?crid=HJEFT70R6TBI&keywords=Porter%27s+Five+Forces&qid=1656604757&s=books&sprefix=porter%27s+five+forces%2Cstripbooks%2C58&sr=1-6)
 5. 7 Powers: The Foundations of Business Strategy by Hamilton Helmer https://www.amazon.ca/7-Powers-Foundations-Business-Strategy/dp/0998116319

-As Warren Buffet used to say, it's okay to miss out companies with great growth, but it's not okay if you buy a stock without understanding the business behind it. **If you don't do the research and don't understand the business, you are just gambling**.

 *“Charlie Munger has said that accumulating the first $100,000 from a standing start, with no seed money, is the most difficult part of building wealth.
 Making the first million was the next big hurdle.
 To do that, a person must consistently underspend his income.
 Getting wealthy, he explains, is like rolling a snowball.
 It helps to start on the top of a long hill—start early and try to roll that snowball for a very long time.”*